 Childhood depression is different from the normal “blues” and everyday emotions that occur as a child develops.
 Just because a child seems sad, this does not necessarily mean he or she has significant depression.
 If the sadness becomes persistent, or if disruptive behavior that interferes with normal social activities, interests, schoolwork, or family life develops, it may indicate that he or she has a depressive illness.

 “A VITAMIN, A MINERAL AND A PLANT!”
 MigreLief has been safely addressing children’s Migraines, age 2 or above, for 15 years (1996).
-It is one of the only safe preventive options to children and the best alternative to side-effect prone prescription drugs.
+It is a safe option for children and a great alternative to side-effect prone prescription drugs.

 THREE MECHANISMS OF ACTION TO STOP MIGRAINES BEFORE THEY START!

 This natural dietary supplement contains a patented “Triple Therapy” approach to reestablishing normal cerebrovascular tone and function which is disrupted in children who have migraines.